 Anna-Lisa Öst was a ballad-singer and played guitar.
 She herself has recounted how she found salvation as a teenager on her way home from a barndance.
 She came to the Salvation Army’s school in Stockholm in 1911.
 Despite her quite rudimentary childhood schooling she successfully completed her Salvation Army training and was posted in Tierp.
 Following a few postings, and now a lieutenant, she was sent to the Salvation Army corps in Hedemora.
 There she met the great love of her life, fellow Salvation Army soldier and rural postman Johan ‘Jonte’ Öst.
 They got married in 1924 and, according to Salvation Army regulations, she was then required to resign as an officer.
 The couple had a daughter named Siv who would later often sing duets with her mother.

 Although Anna-Lisa Öst had been forced to give up her work within the Salvation Army she still viewed the organisation as her spiritual home.
 She has explained that this sense of belonging was not a little dependent on the music.
 As an officer of the Salvation Army she made great use of her singing voice and began to recount her memories from Lappland and sing the songs her mother had sung, bringing her a lot of attention.
-People found it hard to understand that she herself was not a Sami (or ‘Lapp’ as they were called then) given her origins and they suggested that she should wear Sami folk dress.
+By appearing in Sami costume, she reconnected to her parents' origins.
 Thus Anna-Lisa Öst became known by the Swedish public as ‘Lapp-Lisa’ due to the name and images of her wearing Sami folk dress that were used to advertise in posters and record covers.
 Over the course of the years she wore out nearly 30 outfits.

 Anna-Lisa Öst – using the name of ‘Lapp-Lisa’ – continued her missionary work through song.
 She attended a great number of meetings and assemblies and quickly became well-known and popular.
 Her singing took her many places, not just within Scandinavia but also to Swedes who had emigrated and now lived in the USA.
 The first time she visited the USA she performed to an audience tens of thousands strong in 1949 and, upon her return to Sweden, an outdoor gathering was organised in Gothenburg at which the audience attendance was estimated at around 25,000 people.
 Anna-Lisa Öst and her daughter Siv travelled to the USA in 1954 for what became a triumphant visit across the Swedish settlements.
 Her third journey to USA, in 1959, lasted almost two months and crossed 17 of the American states.